If you’re a gold investor, I’ve got some good news for you.

 As you undoubtedly know, gold performs best in times of uncertainty.

-In addition to Mother Nature, the world is fracturing both socially and politically.
+Well, the world is fracturing both socially and politically.

 Bad actors like North Korea and Russia have gotten more brazen.
 China has gotten more aggressive.
 The U.S. is no longer seen as the world’s most powerful and influential nation.
 And the odds of a large-scale war are at their highest levels in decades.